xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 {% toc %}

-## Instaling and Configuring Color Swatches
+## Installing and Configuring the Module

 To install the module, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.